 # Directives

 Every Ride script should start with directives for the compiler.
-The directives define the script format and available functions, structures and variables.
+The directives define the script format and available built-in functions, structures, and variables.

 Directive format is as follows: